drdogbot7/tailwindcss-responsive-embed/README.md

 # tailwind-responsive-embed

-responsive embed component for tailwindcss, based on bootstrap responsive embed which is itself credited to Nicolas Gallagher and SUIT CSS.
+responsive embed component for tailwindcss, based on [bootstrap's responsive embed](https://getbootstrap.com/docs/4.1/utilities/embed/) which is itself credited to Nicolas Gallagher and [SUIT CSS](https://suitcss.github.io/).
 This will add the `.embed-responsive` and `.embed-responsive-item` components to your css.

 This plugin relies on [webdna/tailwindcss-aspect-ratio](https://github.com/webdna/tailwindcss-aspect-ratio) to create the aspect ratio utility classes.